robrik/RobPowershell/README.md

 For these commands to work you need to

 1. Be login to azure with: az login
-2. Have a "RobGitAzureConfig.json" present in the root of your git repo.
+2. Have a "RobGitAzureConfig.json" present in the root of your git repo. <br />
+   This can be created with "RobGitAzureCreateConfig" but you will have to fill it with your Azure Devops details.

 ```json
 {